Doing Business in Saudi Arabia

 Topics Included:

-Human Capital & Capacity Building, Navigating the Regulatory Environment, Overview of the Saudi Market, Opportunities in Saudi Arabia, Common Pitfalls with Regulations, Company Set-up, Education, Saudization.
+Navigating the Regulatory Environment, Overview of the Saudi Market, Opportunities in Saudi Arabia, Common Pitfalls with Regulations, Company Set-up, Education, Saudization.

 Event Summary